MAvinash24/ML_Project/README.md

 ## Overview

-This project uses the `Harveenchadha/vakyansh-wav2vec2-telugu-tem-100` model from Hugging Face to convert Telugu speech into text in real-time.
-The system captures live audio through your earphone's microphone and processes it using modern deep learning libraries.
+This project uses the `Harveenchadha/vakyansh-wav2vec2-telugu-tem-100` model from Hugging Face to convert Telugu speech into text in real-time.The system captures live audio through your earphone's microphone and processes it using modern deep learning libraries.

 ## Features